History of Bill Cosby in Timeline

 In January 2004, Andrea Constand accused Cosby of drugging and fondling her.

-May 2004: Public Remarks on African American Priorities
+May 2004: Public Remarks Critical of African Americans

-In May 2004, Bill Cosby made public remarks critical of African Americans who prioritized sports, fashion, and "acting hard" over education, self-respect, and self-improvement.
-He also delivered the Pound Cake speech, advocating for better morals education for children.
+In May 2004, Bill Cosby made public remarks critical of African Americans who prioritize sports, fashion, and "acting hard" over education, self-respect, and self-improvement.
+He urged African American families to educate their children on American culture and teach them better morals at a younger age.

 2004: Involvement with The Jazz Foundation of America

-In 2004, Bill Cosby became involved with The Jazz Foundation of America, hosting its annual benefit, A Great Night in Harlem.
+In 2004, Bill Cosby became actively involved with The Jazz Foundation of America and hosted its annual benefit, A Great Night in Harlem.

 2004: Promotional Visit to Jell-O Gallery